icecube/FIRESONG/paper/paper.md

 objects depends on, e.g., the redshift evolution of the density of sources; but more generally on the luminosity function of the objects.
-The existence of a diffuse extragalactic neutrino flux can be described as a inverse relationship between density (density-rate) and luminosity (isotropic equivalent energy) [@Kowalski:2014].
+The existence of a diffuse extragalactic neutrino flux can be described as an inverse relationship between density (density-rate) and luminosity (isotropic equivalent energy) [@Kowalski:2014].
 This relationship also depends on the evolution assumed.